 As actual athletics are concerned, coaches “really want to see recruits live to evaluate,” says DeGeorge.
 “It is very difficult to get a feel for the speed and size of the game on film.”
 Seeing an athlete live can range from going to an actual game or going to a summer clinic or camp, both of which were a huge help for Lemire.
 “I went to all the summer camps and clinics that the UMass coach had; that really allowed me to be noticed by her.”
 If a coach is having a clinic and you're invited, go!

 There are many factors involved in getting noticed by a coach, including more than just your athletic ability and academic performance.
 “Make sure you represent yourself in the best possible way, especially off the field,” says Lemire.
 “Most coaches will look at how you treat your parents, how you talk to other people, and how you talk to your teammates.
 It may seem small, but it’s a very important thing.”

 At the end of the day, a coach wants the overall player.
 DeGeorge adds, “We work hard to evaluate in the spring and summer at AAU and exposure events, and then find out about academics and character to find the right fit.”
 It’s all about the melding of all aspects of an athlete.
 Whelan offers another great piece of advice: “Always be polite and don’t let your parents do all the talking!
 Parents should never be the ones calling the coach.”
 As you enter college, you are now an adult, so the recruitment process is something you really have to take ownership for.

 The end game

 Don’t get caught up in the semantics of NCAA or NAIA, or making your way onto the “best” team.
 You’ll find yourself stuck in the process and losing sight of what you’re really after—a school that fits you.
-Just remember your goals, visit schools, do your research until you find your #1 draft pick college or university, and then everything else will fall into place.
+Just remember your goals, visit schools, do your research until you find your #1 draft pick college or university, and everything else will fall into place.